nearform/mercurius-explain-graphiql-plugin/README.md

 ### graphiqlExplainPlugin

-The plugin component.
-Should be added to the GraphiQL component in the `plugins` list
+The plugin component should be added to the GraphiQL component in the `plugins` list

 ```
 <GraphiQL fetcher={fetcher} plugins={[graphiqlExplainPlugin()]}/>